ayush-py-dev/AyuUtilityRewrite/Readme.md

 This bot is open source and you can ~~steal~~ use the codes without any second thought.
 (Just don't forget to give credits :D )

+If you need any help or having some trouble to run the bot, feel free to join my discord to get help.

 ## Commands: